-What is drayage and why is it so important?
+What is Drayage and Why is it so Important?

 In the vast and intricate world of logistics, moving goods from one point to another is a highly complex process involving various modes of transportation.
-Supply chains involving the use of ocean or rail depend on drayage to link shippers and receivers to ocean ports and rail terminals.
-According to the Intermodal Association of North America (IANA), 95% of all manufactured goods worldwide utilize drayage at some point in the supply chain.
+Supply chains involving the use of ocean or rail depend on drayage services to link shippers and receivers to ocean ports and rail terminals.
+According to the Intermodal Association of North America (IANA), 95% of all manufactured goods worldwide utilize drayage services at some point in the supply chain.

-Understanding Drayage
+Understanding Drayage SERVICES

 Drayage refers to the short-haul, over-the-road transportation of goods from shippers to origin ocean ports or rail terminals; and from destination ocean ports or rail terminals to receivers.